 Pepper Tree Wines offers a unique Hunter Valley experience with stunning surroundings and beautiful wines.
 Wine dog Spence is always ready to welcome new visitors.
 Pepper Tree is the host of the annual Pooch Picnic.

 Stomp!
 Wines is a tiny family winery with a unique twist, crafting astonishing items (even dog beds) out of recycled wine barrels.
-You will be created by the owners and their wine dog Kimba on arrival.
+The owners and their wine dog Kimba will greet you on arrival.

 Dog Friendly Restaurants

 Bistro Molines is owned and run by the godfather of dining in Hunter Valley, Robert Molines.
 You can enjoy a delicious French style lunch in the courtyard, taking in the fresh air and stunning views with your pup by your side.

 The Deck Café Lovedale is a lovely restaurant style dog friendly cafe.
-Verandah overlooking the dam provides protection from both the rain or the sun.
+A verandah overlooking the dam provides protection from both rain and sun.
 Chill out with your pooch over brekkie or lunch.
-If your dog is a big swimmer, don’t forget to ask if he/she could have a quick dip into the dam.
+If your dog is a big swimmer, don’t forget to ask if he/she can have a quick dip into the dam